 This page contains details of the doctoral research students currently working within the Faculty of Oriental Studies.
-The list below gives their name, the topic of their research, and, where available, a brief abstract, organised by sub-faculty.
+The list below gives their name, the topic of their research, and, where available, a brief abstract, organised by geographical area.

 Near and Middle East